Inquests and Inquiries

 Diarmuid Brecknell

-Diarmuid is a legal executive in the Public Law, Inquests and Inquiries Department.
+Diarmuid is a Trainee Solicitor in the Public Law, Inquests and Inquiries Department.
 Having completed his LLB Degree at Ulster University, Diarmuid has specialised in both inquests and actions against public authorities.
 He is instructed in some of the most high-profile inquests in the jurisdiction.
 Diarmuid continues to act in several high value civil actions for damages as a result of acts by public and private authorities.

 Diarmuid has assisted in some of the most contentious and complex challenges to public authorities coming before the Courts in recent times.
 Such experience includes the recent Supreme Court case of Re McGuigan & McKenna (‘The Hooded Men’), and the Court of Appeal decision in Re Barnard (‘The Glenanne Series’) which resulted in the Court ordering a fresh investigation into the murder of over 120 deaths.